ipums/ipumspy/docs/source/ipums_api/ipums_api_micro/index.rst

 This instantiates a ``MicrodataExtract`` object for the `IPUMS USA <https://usa.ipums.org/usa/>`__ data collection that includes the us2012b (2012 PRCS) sample, and the variables AGE and SEX.

-After instantiation, a ``MicrodataExtract`` object can be submitted to the API for processing and downloaded as described on the :doc:`IPUMS API page<../../ipums_api/index>`.
+After instantiation, a ``MicrodataExtract`` object can be :ref:`submitted to the API <submit-extract>` for processing.

 Data Structures
 ---------------

 IPUMS microdata extracts can be requested in rectangular, hierarhical, or household-only structures.

-- Rectangular data combine data for different record types into single records in the output.
+- **Rectangular** data combine data for different record types into single records in the output.
   For instance, rectangular-on-person data provide person-level records with all requested household information attached to the persons in that household.
-- Hierarchical data contain separate records for different record types.
+- **Hierarchical** data contain separate records for different record types.
-- Household-only data contain household records without any person records.
+- **Household-only** data contain household records without any person records.

 The ``data_structure`` argument defaults to ``{"rectangular": {"on": "P"}}``, which requests a rectangular, person-level extract.
 The code snippet below requests a hierarchical USA extract